 The FIC is on track to achieve longer-term Strategic Plan targets by the end of the 2020/21 - 2024/25 period.
-Concerted, ongoing efforts to increase registration of institutions from existing and new sectors registration base to a minimum of 50 000 institutions within the medium-term, a minimum increase of 16 percent from the accumulated total that stood at 42 984 registered institutions on 15 February 2023.
+Concerted, ongoing efforts to increase registration of institutions from existing and new sectors registration base to a minimum of 50 000 institutions within the medium-term, a minimum increase of 16 percent from the accumulated total that stood at 45 392 registered institutions as at 31 March 2023.